playwithworst/WinMaxi-Webiste/content/info.md

 >> More CPU Resources
 >
 > - Windows Update is disabled by default
+>>
+>> - **Disclaimer: Windows update shouldn't be reenabled if you want to keep all the opimisations.
+Otherwise it will revert almos all optimisations.
+>
+> - Windows Search is completely removed
 >
 > - Other programmes have also been removed
 >